samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

-    thin                 1                  # thinning (every n-th sample will be saved, but values !=1 not fully tested) threads              3                  # number of threads (i.e., cores) sampler_type         ensemble           # emcee sampler type (fixed)
+    thin                 1                  # thinning (every n-th sample will be saved, but values !=1 not fully tested) threads              3                  # number of threads (i.e., cores) sampler_type         ensemble           # emcee sampler type (fixed) stop_when_converged  True               # stops the emcee when convergence has been reached autocorr_factor     100                 # 'autocorr_factor' times the estimated autocorrelation time.
-    # update               20000            # frequency with which the output file is written (not used anymore)
-    stop_when_converged  True               # stops the emcee when convergence has been reached autocorr_factor     100                 # 'autocorr_factor' times the estimated autocorrelation time.
 If this estimate is changed by less than 1%, we’ll consider things converged resume              False               # resumes the chain from the last position, requires previous chain to be present